knative/docs/blog/docs/articles/knative-backstage-security.md

           # supports ISO duration, "human duration" as used in code
           timeout: { minutes: 1 }
 ```

+The `token` is taken from the `KNATIVE_EVENT_MESH_TOKEN` environment variable.
+Backstage supports environment variables in the configuration files, so you can set the token as an environment variable before starting the Backstage instance.
+Actually, Backstage has other mechanisms, including configuration files, file includes and others.
+You can check the [Backstage documentation](https://backstage.io/docs/conf/writing/){:target="_blank"} for more information.

 How to create the `ServiceAccount`, `ClusterRole`, `ClusterRoleBinding`, `Secret` and the token for that `Secret` is documented in the [plugin's readme file](https://github.com/knative-extensions/backstage-plugins/blob/main/backstage/plugins/knative-event-mesh-backend/README.md).